+Benchmark: 75% of students will earn a score of 85% or higher on the SOSC 499 capstone assignment.

-Benchmark: 70% of students will earn a score of 80% or higher on the SOSC 499 capstone assignment.
+Prior to 2023-2024, the benchmark was 70% of students will earn a score of 80% or higher on the SOSC 499 capstone assignment.

 Prior to 2016-2017, the benchmark was that 100% of students will successfully earn a B or better.
 Files: See list of attachments to view.
 (Requires Adobe Reader or compatible viewer).

-GRADING RUBRIC FOR SOSC 499 GRADING RUBRIC FOR SOSC 499 Xitracs Program Report Page 13 of 16
+GRADING RUBRIC FOR SOSC 499 GRADING RUBRIC FOR SOSC 499

-Critical Thinking [Program]

-Graduates apply critical thinking in academic and professional environments.
+Critical Thinking [Program] Graduates apply critical thinking in academic and professional environments.
+Writing [Program] Graduates demonstrate offective written communication skills

-Writing [Program]